Veecky29/A-Direct-Forecasting-Paradigm-for-Multivariate-Time-series-Forecasting/README.md

 This is the flow chart of our proposed method, which contains four main stages.
 Follow this flow can realize a fluently reproduction.

+The correct flow should be: Preprocessing, IF, reference, Filtering, TRF, reference, and testing.

+*IMPORTANT: DO use vLLM for inference, it is very important in accelerating.

 When doing reproduction, dont forget to enter your own file path.

-In the "preprocessing" file, FLOAT_FORMAT = "%.3f"  # this setting can be change based on the GPU memory usage, in our testing, 3, 4, and 5 do not show significant differences on results, but show differences on GPU memory usages
+In the "preprocessing" file, FLOAT_FORMAT = "%.3f"  # this setting can be change based on the GPU memory usage, in our testing, 3, 4, and 5 do not show significant differences on results, but show differences on GPU memory usages.

 If some unforeseen problems are encountered, you can try reverting to SWIFT version v3.9.